 The most dangerous of the withdrawal symptoms is depression because it can sometimes lead to suicidal idealization.
-If untreated, some withdrawal symptoms like depression can last for a year a longer after ceasing steroid intake.
+Some withdrawal symptoms like depression can last for a year a longer after ceasing steroid intake if untreated.

 If you or a loved one are addicted to steroids, there is help.
-Treatment includes detox, as well as comprehensive programs to focus on the underlying reasons that began the addiction.
+Treatment includes detox and comprehensive programs to focus on the underlying reasons that began the addiction.
 You will also develop tools to live without steroids.
 Reaching out for help is the best place to start.
 There is hope.

 One step at a time, one day at a time, you can recover.
 At Design For Change, we offer refuge to those seeking to win against addiction because there is freedom in recovery.
 There is hope.
-Call us today to learn more about our long-term treatment programs and recovery services creating change, one step at a time.
-(877) 267-3646
+Call us today to learn more about our long-term treatment programs and recovery services, creating change, one step at a time.